malunem/pokedex/README.md

     - tsc (strict mode) - to verify that typescript compiles correctly
     - eslint (with AirBnb configs and some custom rules) - to ensure best practices and code quality
     - jest (with coverage report) - for unit tests on components

-    - cypress (running headlessly) - for end to end tests on pages
-      - gatsby develop will be runned as a dependency for cypress
+    End to end tests can be run headlessly with an official Cypress Docker image with the command:

+    ```bash
+    # add flag --build if you modified code
+    docker compose up e2e
+    ```

     End to end tests could also be run with Cypress in browser:
     (this will also run the other tests)

     ```bash
+    # add flag --build if you modified code
-    docker compose -f docker-compose.yml -f cy-open.yml up test --build --attach-dependencies
+    docker compose -f docker-compose.yml -f cy-open.yml up e2e
     ```

     Please note that Cypress will report some accessibility issues checked with a11y: they are relative to ChakraUI Toast components and there is an [issue](https://github.com/chakra-ui/chakra-ui/issues/7324) open on their repo.